Expertise

 Biography

 I have been interested in how education works to both reinforce inequalities and provide opportunities since my transition from a public high school in a small town to an Ivy League university.
 Most of my research focuses on how social background and race shape educational experiences.
 For example, my dissertation concerned variation in how Asian American students negotiate the transition from high school to college.
-My recent work has focused on whether social background and occupational expectations account for rising college expectations over time, and how social background relates to application behaviors and choice of college majors.
+Other work has focused on whether social background and occupational expectations account for rising college expectations over time, and how social background relates to application behaviors and choice of college majors.

 Curriculum Vitae